MohamedFarag21/MohamedFarag21/README.md

-- 🔭 I’m currently working on my Msc. under the title (Deep Learning for Diabetic Retinopathy detection).
+- 🔭 I’m currently earned my Msc. in Electronics Engineering at the German University of Cairo (GUC) under the title (Deep Learning for Diabetic Retinopathy detection).
-- 🌱 I’m currently learning NLP with python, DataScience.
+- 🌱 I’m currently learning NLP with python, DataScience, Reinforcemet Learning, and Pytorch.
 - 👯 I’m looking to collaborate on ML\DL\DS Projects.
 - 💬 Ask me about Machine learning\ Deep Learning\ Data Science.